 Four things you may not know about the Tet holiday

-Fortune tellers advise businesses owners about when to reopen.
-Unlike the West, there is deep consideration given to how and when to kick off your new year, although some might claim this is mere superstition.
-In order to optimize good luck, it’s not uncommon to refer to a fortune teller to assist in finding the perfect day to reopen a business in the new year.
+Fortune tellers advise business owners about when to reopen.
+Unlike the West, deep consideration is given to how and when to kick off your new year, although some might claim this is mere superstition.
+To optimize good luck, it’s not uncommon to refer to a fortune teller to assist in finding the perfect day to reopen a business in the new year.

 The karma of your first visitor becomes your own.
-This is a widespread belief in Vietnam and it is taken very seriously.
-In order to avoid acquiring bad luck, most families will choose a successful person to invite to their homes first.
-This individual should be level-headed, of strong moral values, and a prominent social figure.
+This is a widespread belief in Vietnam, and it is taken very seriously.
+Most families will choose a successful person to invite to their homes first to avoid acquiring bad luck.
+This individual should be level-headed, have strong moral values, and be a prominent social figure.
 This is why you should never enter a house on the first day of the year without being invited in.

 Children can gamble with their lucky money.
-Although gambling is illegal in Vietnam, kids are allowed to play games with their lucky money during the Tet holiday.
+Although gambling is illegal in Vietnam, kids can play games with their lucky money during the Tet holiday.
 One popular game is called “bau cua ca cop” or “bau cua tom ca.” Kids play it using six dice and a game board, giving their new year’s luck a quick test.

 Things you should do during Tet

-Free an animal.
-You can head to your local temple where they sell birds just for this purpose.
+- Free an animal.
+You can head to your local temple, where they sell birds for this purpose.

-Go shopping.
-That’s something we’re not told often so why not take advantage of the situation.
-In Vietnam, both young and old head out to get new shoes, new clothes, and usually a haircut as well.
+- Go shopping.
+That’s something we’re not told often, so why not take advantage of the situation?
+In Vietnam, both young and old head out to get new shoes, new clothes, and usually a haircut.

 Things you should not do during Tet

-Don’t enter a house without being invited.
-There is a widespread superstition that your karma could affect the members of the house, especially if you’re the first visitor of the year.
+- Don’t enter a house without being invited.
+There is a widespread superstition that your karma could affect the house members, especially if you’re the first visitor of the year.
 Make sure to ask before you enter just to be safe.

-Don’t wear black or white.
-These colors are traditionally reserved for funerals and many think wearing these colors during the Tet holiday is symbolic of bad luck.
+- Don’t wear black or white.
+These colors are traditionally reserved for funerals, and many think wearing these colors during the Tet holiday symbolizes bad luck.